If you're new to Mesos

 Scheduler drivers disconnected from the leading master notify the scheduler about their disconnection from the leader.

-When a network partition disconnects a slave from the leader:
+When a network partition disconnects an agent from the leader:

-The slave fails health checks from the leader.
+The agent fails health checks from the leader.

-The leader marks the slave as deactivated and sends its tasks to the LOST state.
+The leader marks the agent as deactivated and sends its tasks to the LOST state.
 The Framework Development Guide describes these various task states.

-Deactivated slaves may not re-register with the leader and are told to shut down upon any post-deactivation communication.
+Deactivated agents may not reregister with the leader and are told to shut down upon any post-deactivation communication.

 Mesos implements two levels of ZooKeeper leader election abstractions, one in